Table of Contents

 What causes pressure sores?

 Pressure sores are caused by sitting or lying in one position for too long.
-Stage 1 pressure sores can occur in as little as 2 hours in the same position.
+It’s important to know that a pressure sore can start quickly.
+In fact, a Stage 1 sore can occur if you stay in the same position for as little as 2 hours.
 This puts pressure on certain areas of your body.
 It reduces blood supply to the skin and the tissue under the skin.
 If you don’t change position frequently, the blood supply will drop.
 A sore will develop.

 How are pressure sores diagnosed?